sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ## You will learn
   - How to create a Spring Boot Java project
   - How to create and deploy a simple "Hello World" application
-  - How to run authentication and authorization checks via the XSUAA service
+  - How to run authentication and authorization checks via the Authorization and Trust Management (XSUAA) service

 ## Prerequisites
  - You have a trial or productive account for SAP Business Technology Platform (SAP BTP).
-If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html)
+If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html).
- - You have created a subaccount and a space on Cloud Foundry Environment
+ - You have created a subaccount and a space on Cloud Foundry Environment.
- - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally
+ - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
- - You have downloaded [`JDK for SapMachine 11`] (https://sap.github.io/SapMachine/) and [installed] (https://github.com/SAP/SapMachine/wiki/Installation) it locally, configuring your `PATH` and `JAVA_HOME` environment variables
+ - You have downloaded [`JDK for SapMachine 17`] (https://sap.github.io/SapMachine/) and [installed] (https://github.com/SAP/SapMachine/wiki/Installation) it locally, configuring your `PATH` and `JAVA_HOME` environment variables.
  - You have [Apache Maven] (https://maven.apache.org/download.cgi) downloaded.
 To do that, go to **Files** and choose the `Binary zip archive` link.
-For this tutorial, we use version `3.8.5`
+For this tutorial, we use version `3.9.8`.
- - [Install Maven] (https://maven.apache.org/install.html) - similar to JDK, configure your `PATH` and `MAVEN_HOME` variables
+ - [Install Maven] (https://maven.apache.org/install.html) - similar to JDK, configure your `PATH` and `MAVEN_HOME` variables.
- - You have downloaded and installed [Eclipse IDE for Enterprise Java and Web Developers] (https://www.eclipse.org/downloads/packages/)
+ - You have installed an integrated development environment.
+In this tutorial, we use [Visual Studio Code] (https://code.visualstudio.com/) but you can use a different one (Eclipse IDE or IntelliJ IDEA).

 ## Intro